 Local contributions are not permitted to fund acquisition of land for riparian corridors.
-If land is intended to be dedicated to Council, it shall be dedicated free of cost by the developer at the time of subdivision and only following agreement by Council.
+If land is intended to be dedicated to Council, it shall be dedicated free of cost by the developer at the time of subdivision and only following agreement by Council with regard to the level of embellishment.